ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: ControlSpeech

 \subsection{Training and Inference}

-During the training process, the Duration Predictor is optimized using the mean square error loss, with the extracted duration serving as the training target.
-We employ the Montreal Forced Alignment (MFA) tool \cite{mfa} to extract phoneme durations, and we denote the loss for the Duration Predictor as $\mathcal L_{dur}$.
-The codec generator module is optimized using the cross-entropy loss function.
+During the training process, the duration predictor is optimized using the mean square error loss, with the extracted duration serving as the training target.
+We employ the Montreal Forced Alignment (MFA) tool~\citep{mfa} to extract phoneme durations, and denote the loss for the duration predictor as $\mathcal L_{dur}$.
+The codec generator module is optimized using cross-entropy loss.
 We randomly select a channel for optimization and denote this loss as $\mathcal L_{codec}$.
 In the SMSD module, the target style representation ${Y_{s}}^{'}$ is the global style representation obtained by passing style codec $Y_{s}$ through the style extractor.
-During training, we feed the ground truth style representation ${Y_{s}}^{'}$ and ground truth duration into the codec generator and duration predictor, respectively.
-Therefore, the overall loss $\mathcal L$ for ControlSpeech can be expressed as follows:
+During training, we feed the ground truth style representation ${Y_{s}}^{'}$ and the ground truth duration into the codec generator and duration predictor, respectively.
+The overall loss $\mathcal L$ for ControlSpeech is the sum of losses:

-During the inference stage, we initiate the process by inputting the original stylistic descriptor $X_{s}$ into the BERT module to obtain the stylized semantic representation ${X_{s}}^{'}$, and then input ${X_{s}}^{'}$ into the SMSD subsequent module to obtain the corresponding $\pi$, $\mu$ and $\sigma^{2}$.
+During the inference stage, we initiate the process by inputting the original stylistic descriptor $X_{s}$ into the BERT module to obtain the style semantic representation ${X_{s}}^{'}$, and then input ${X_{s}}^{'}$ into the SMSD module to obtain the corresponding $\pi$, $\mu$ and $\sigma^{2}$.
 By directly sampling ${X_{s}}^{'}$, we can derive the predicted style distribution.
-Subsequently, we iteratively generate discrete acoustic tokens by incorporating the predicted style into the text state and employing the confidence based sampling scheme proposed by \cite{maskgit,soundstorm}.
+Subsequently, we iteratively generate discrete acoustic tokens by incorporating the predicted style into the text state and employing the confidence based sampling scheme~\citep{maskgit,soundstorm}.
 Specifically, we perform multiple forward passes, and at each iteration $j$, we sample candidates for the masked positions.
 We then retain $P_{j}$ candidates based on their confidence scores, where $P_{j}$ follows a cosine schedule.
 Finally, by integrating the timbre prompt through the condition normalization layer and feeding it into the codec decoder, we generate the final speech output.